zanegriffin/capstone_for_GA/README.md

 ## Project Description

-This capstone project for General Assembly will be a clone and improvement for Racer's Choice Inc. It will be built on React with React animation libraries for an improved modern experience and an api to store product images.
+This capstone project for General Assembly will be a clone and improvement for Racer's Choice Inc. It will be built on React with React animation libraries for an improved modern experience and an api to store product images/data.
+Api is deployed through Contentful.

 Original Site
 https://www.rciracing.com/support.html